-When it comes to location, the highest average paycheck (approximately $102K annually) can be spotted in Norfolk, Va.; Richmond, Va. (around $64K), Fairfax, Va. (about $63K), and Staunton, Va. ($60K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Lynchburg, Va. — at $49K, salaries are some of the lowest in the country.
+When it comes to location, the highest average paycheck ($102K per year) can be spotted in Norfolk, Va.; Fairfax, Va. ($64K), Richmond, Va. (approximately $64K), and Roanoke, Va. (around $63K) are the next top-paying cities.
+Lynchburg, Va. ranks low on the pay scale — at $49K, it is one of the lowest-paid cities.

 Years of Experience

-Those with one to four years of experience at the company can expect to make $59K annually on average.
-For those who claim five to nine years of work experience, pay on average amounts to approximately $63K per year.
-Overall, the greater share of Virginia Department of Transportation (VDOT) folks have 20 years or more of experience and earn an average $72K annually.
+For those with one to four years of experience, median paychecks reach around $60K per year.
+Survey participants who have worked at Virginia Department of Transportation (VDOT) for between five and 10 years earn approximately $64K annually on average.
+Overall, the greater share of Virginia Department of Transportation (VDOT) folks have 20 years or more of experience and earn an average around $72K per year.

 Certifications and Degrees